TrickAndTrack/Spring---Bean-Life-Cycle/README.md

 ![sdsad drawio](https://user-images.githubusercontent.com/73180409/228131981-531c245c-8a21-4375-aee4-f38fa166d4dc.png)

-Bean life cycle is managed by the spring container.
+> **_Note_** Bean life cycle is managed by the spring container.
 When we run the program then first of all the spring container start, after that the container create the instance of a bean as per the request, and then dependencies are injected, And finally the bean is destroyed when the spring container is closed.

 - Container Started